 Helping Your Company Efficiency

-The Licence Bureau was the first to develop a unique driving licence verification system in co‐operation with the DVLA based on a three year consent form.
-This entitles us, with your drivers permission/consent, to access their DVLA driver record at any time during the three year term with no further recourse to the driver.
+The Licence Bureau was the first to develop a unique driving licence verification system in co‐operation with the DVLA based on a three year declaration form.
+This entitles us, with your drivers permission/declaration, to access their DVLA driver record at any time during the three year term with no further recourse to the driver.
 Our service complies with the requirements of the DVLA and the Data Protection Act providing our customers with clear concise and meaningful reports.

 We offer you both peace of mind and the ability to meet your statutory obligations from a position of strength through knowledge.
 We understand that we must make life simpler for our customers, so we provide reports in a number of formats from paper through to pdf documents, excel spreadsheets and electronic feeds.